bitst0rm-pub/Formatter/README.md

     // A set of directories where executable programs are located; [type: list]
     // It can be absolute paths to module directories, python zipfiles.
-    // Any environment variables like PATH, PYTHONPATH, GEM_PATH, TMPDIR
+    // Any environment variables like PATH, PYTHONPATH, GEM_PATH, TMPDIR etc.
     // can be added here.
     // This option is similar to 'export PYTHONPATH="/path/to/my/site-packages"'
     // from terminal.
 But it is only temporary and will take effect